-This guide is for improving your damage (DPS) as a Beast Mastery Hunter in PvE (Raids and other instances.)
+This guide is about improving your damage (DPS) as a Beast Mastery Hunter in PvE (Raids and other instances.)
 If you are looking for info on leveling or PvP check the links just below.

 Beast Mastery Contents

-|This Beast Mastery Hunter guide is primarily intended for use in PvE and Raids at level 90.
+|This Beast Mastery Hunter guide is primarily intended for use in PvE and Raids at max level.
 However, the principals will still apply during the leveling process.
 If you’re looking for advice on leveling your Hunter, check out our Hunter Leveling Guide.

 Other Hunter Guides:

 If you want the same in-game step by step leveling guide that we use to get to the level cap as fast as possible, take a look at our favorite in-game leveling guide.

 Overview and Notes

 This page covers the how to do more damage in PvE situations as a Beast Mastery Hunter.
 It’ll hit talents, ability notes, tips, consumables, gearing, “How to,” and so on.

 For PvP, well, there are other considerations and those are covered elsewhere.